Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Conclusions

 \section{Conclusions}

 This study provides a new perspective to analyze the adversarial defense/attack problem by considering attention.
 Qualitative and quantitative experimental results demonstrate the effectiveness of attention-based adversarial defense/attack.
-In the future, we are working towards seeking insight of the mechanism behind the attention perturbations from adversarial attack, as well as investigating other phenomenon concerning attention observations (e.g., the scattered attention when adversarial attack proceeds) to inspire more comprehensive defense/attack solution.
+In the future, we are working towards seeking insight into the mechanism behind the attention perturbations from adversarial attacks, as well as investigating other phenomena concerning attention observations (\emph{e.g.}, the scattered attention when adversarial attack proceeds) to inspire more comprehensive defense/attack solution.
+Specifically, some recent studies~\cite{Zhang2019InterpretingAT} attribute the adversarial samples phenomenon to exploiting unsemantic features in derived models.
+We will explore why an accurate and stable activation map contributes to adversarial robustness from the perspective of semantic feature learning.
+We believe this will shed light on the correction between adversarial robustness and model interpretability, which coincides with the observation adversarial training helps improve model interpretability~\cite{Zhang2019InterpretingAT, Noack2019DoesIO}.